 Therefore, it is good to inspect and try to keep the condensate drain of your air conditioner always clean from any debris.
 This will prevent water leakages from the indoor unit or a duct vent.

-If you notice a problem and you don’t have easy access to the condensate drain pipe, it is better to call a professional to check it out.
-However, if that’s not the case, then you can try and remove any obstacles blocking it yourself.
+If you notice a problem with your condensate drain pipe, it is better to call a professional to check it out.
+You can also try and remove any obstacles blocking it.
 Here is how:

 General wiping and cleaning of the units